Multiple Myeloma Treatment Advances: Five Things to Know

 Next-generation immunomodulatory drugs known as CelMoDs show promise for relapsed/refractory myeloma

-Now, a next-generation medicine in this broad category, a once-daily pill called mezigdomide, is showing great promise in early clinical trials.
+Now, a next-generation medicine in this broad category, a once-daily pill called mezigdomide, is showing great promise in early phase clinical trials.
 In 2023, Richardson and colleagues reported in the New England Journal of Medicine impressive responses to mezigdomide in combination with dexamethasone in patients with relapsed and refractory multiple myeloma which had stopped responding to all currently available therapies, including immune treatments.
-Phase 3 trials of mezigdomide are now underway.

-Similar work with iberdomide, also a once daily pill and in the CelMoD class, has shown benefit and is moving into the newly diagnosed and early relapse settings.
+Similar work with iberdomide, also a once daily pill in the CelMoD class, has shown benefit and is moving into the newly diagnosed and early relapse settings.

 Learn more about the history of these medicines in multiple myeloma in Dana-Farber’s Unraveled podcast.